sherwinvishesh/Urban-Vitals/Readme.md

 # Urban Vitals
+By: Sherwin Vishesh Jathanna, Divyam Kataria, Vivien Lim

+# About
-An application to visualize, analyze, and simulate neighborhood environmental and infrastructure data.
-This project consists of a React frontend and a Python (FastAPI) backend.
+This application is used to visualize, analyze, and simulate neighborhood environmental and infrastructure data using factors like safety, air quality, accessibility, and many more.
+This project utilizes React frontend and a Python (FastAPI) backend.

+# Goals
+The purpose of this application is to collect data stats.

 -----